gregguyles/data-scientists-toolbox/02-weeklyNotes.md

 ## Committing
 - Commit and provide a useful description (-m) of what you did
-    - `git commit -m "message"
+    - `git commit -m "message`
 - Use the -a (all) argument to automatically stage files changed or deleted, this will not track new files
     - `git commit -a`
 - Use -a and -m to do both
-    - `git commit -a -m "the message"
+    - `git commit -am "the message"`

 ## Pushing (from local repo to remote)
 - `git push <remoteRepo> <branch>`
 - `git push origin master`

-## Branches - create a new repo of exisitng code
+## Branches - create a new repo of existing code
 - create a new branch
     - `git checkout -b <branchName>`
 - see what branch you are on